Showing posts with label hobbit. Show all posts

 Labyrinths and mazes have been a part of gardens since the time of England's King Arthur.
 Some of the World's most famous castles even have mazes.

-Building a maze is harder than it looks, but we've given you everything you need to get started within the walls of our Maze Garden.
+Building a maze is more complicated than it looks, but we've given you everything you need to get started within the walls of our Maze Garden.

 Please No Wading